-- D29 Code one only.
+- D31 If the respondent is separated, but not legally separated, they are coded as married at D31 and separated on the Household Grid. - D33 This question has been used in the 2001 Census.
+It is important to us to be able to compare our data with census data.
+If 'Any other' response code as appropriate within the overall category and specify. - D34 Code one only.
 If respondent says more than one applies ask them to choose which single description best applies.
-If 'something else' code 10 and specify answer in pop-up box. - D30 Please ensure that the correct showcard is used.
-The country shown on the showcards relates to the country in which the household lives and NOT to the sample in which the household originates. - D31 This question has been used in the 2001 Census.
-It is important to us to be able to compare our data with census data.
-If 'Any other' response code as appropriate within the overall category and specify. - D37 and D41 If father/mother was unemployed at that time note this and record usual job.
-If at age 14 respondent was not living with either or both of the natural parents record occupation(s) of 'father or mother figure' e.g., step or adopted parent or guardian.
+If 'something else' code 10 and specify answer in pop-up box. - D36/ If father/mother was unemployed at that time note this and record usual job. - D40 If at age 14 respondent was not living with either or both of the natural parents record occupation(s) of 'father or mother figure' e.g., step or adopted parent or guardian.